 - Get a Digital Makeover: Refresh your home office computer by deleting files you no longer use and backing-up important data onto an external hard drive.
 Clean out your inbox and change all passwords.
 Computer maintenance is a good practice to follow throughout the year as well.

 - Make Life Easier: Plan ahead by purchasing organizational tools for your desks, such as computer risers or file folder holders.
-This will help clear clutter from your desktop while keeping things within arms reach.
+This will help clear clutter from your desktop and make your life easier, I promise.

 - Freshen Up: Get rid of dust and germs that easily build up on office equipment such as keyboards, telephones, and cabinets.
 You’ll feel instantly more productive with a clean workspace.